 The next checkpoint was in Vukovar in eastern Croatia on the Danube river.
 The town was under siege by the Serbian forces after Yugoslavia was dissolved in the early 1990s, and evidence from the battles is still apparent on some buildings, particularly the town’s water tower.

 A few cunning people decided to adopt an entirely different approach and reversed the order of checkpoints 3 and 4.
-They went down the Italian Adriatic coast to Ancona and took the same overnight ferry to Split that so many people had taken the previous year.
-From Split, it wasn’t far to checkpoint 4, which was again Mount Lovćen in Montenegro, and they then traversed Bosnia in the reverse direction to get to Vukovar.
+They went down the Italian Adriatic coast to Ancona and took the same overnight ferry to Split that so many people had taken in the 2014 race.
+From Split, it wasn’t far to checkpoint 4, which, as in 2014, was Mount Lovćen in Montenegro.
+They then traversed Bosnia in the reverse direction to get to Vukovar.
 From Vukovar, they were on the same trajectory to Istanbul that most people had used in TCR No. 1 in 2013.
 In total, people using this route had slightly less distance to ride and had fewer headwinds, but they had to time their arrival for the ferry well to avoid losing time.